chi0sk/Automatic-Discord-Message-Sender/README.md

 For any questions or issues:
 - 🎫 Open a ticket in our Discord server
 - 📩 Message rituals._ directly
-- ❓ Check the #faq channel in our server
+- ❓ Check the #faq channel in our server (Coming soon!)

 *Note: Refunds are not typically provided for digital products.*